andriktr/andriktr.github.io/_posts/2022-07-12-Your-First-GO-app-on-k8s .md

 Seems like everything is working fine and we have our application running in the cluster.

-You can find all the the source file in the [Pod-Info repository](https://github.com/andriktr/pod-info)
+You can find all the the source files in the [Pod-Info repository](https://github.com/andriktr/pod-info)

 I hope this post was informative and useful for you and would like to THANK YOU for reading it.